john-cd/rust_howto/src/categories/asynchronous/async_channels.md

 [![postage-github][c-postage-github-badge]][c-postage-github]
 [![postage-lib.rs][c-postage-lib.rs-badge]][c-postage-lib.rs]

-`postage` is a feature-rich, portable async channel library. `postage::broadcast` provides a lossless MPMC channel, which all receivers are guaranteed to receive each message.
+`postage` is a feature-rich, portable async channel library, with different options than Tokio. `postage::broadcast` provides a lossless MPMC channel, which all receivers are guaranteed to receive each message.

 ```rust,editable
 {{#include ../../../deps/tests/categories/asynchronous/postage.rs:example}}